 We’ve all heard the word…but what does “holiness” really mean?

 Holiness means to be set apart in character, spirit, values or priorities.

 It means to be more like God.
 But the journey towards becoming more like God isn’t easy.
 Since God is holy and we are not, it’s natural that there will be tension as followers of Jesus struggle to grow, learn and mature in faith.

 And we will experience consequences when we veer off course.
 Discipline is part of the way God shapes us into His likeness.

 The Bible compares God’s discipline to that of a loving, earthly father who disciplines his child in order to help him grow into a strong, independent, and wise adult.
-Even though this father loves his children dearly, he will not always rush to their rescue.
-Instead, he will love them by disciplining them and lovingly guiding them through life’s consequences.
+Even though this father loves his children dearly, he will love them by disciplining them and lovingly guiding them through life’s trials.
 This is a father’s love.

 In the same way, our Heavenly Father disciplines His children out of love.
-It’s not because He’s a mean Father, but because He loves us and wants the very best for our lives.
-Just like the prophet Jonah who tried to run from God and ended up three days in the belly of a fish before heading back on course.
+It’s not because He’s cruel.
+It’s because He loves us and wants the very best for our lives.

 But you can be assured of this: when we do mess up and we’ve tried every other option – God will be right there, ready to love and guide us through the consequences of our actions.

 God will never stop shaping us into what He has created us to be – a child that is more and more like His Father.